How many times have we missed the grace God offers to us?

 In His tenderness, God reminded me of His nearness.
 He walked with me through each decision, each phone call with a professional, each outburst as our son grappled with this life-altering condition.

-There is no shame in accepting God’s grace.
+There is no shame in accepting the grace God offers.
 Our Father’s grace is a gift waiting to be unwrapped by a yearning heart.
 Will we unwrap and use His present, or trample on it by denying His goodness?

 What about you?
 When have you found God’s grace in a difficult situation?
 How does God’s grace show up in your life?